Inflectra/spira-documentation/docs/About/roadmap.md

 ## What has been released
 Please take a look at our [release notes](../release-notes-v6) to see a complete list of the changes large and small that we have recently delivered.

-## Version 6.8 (March 2021)
+## Version 6.9 (May/June 2021)
-- **Performance improvements**: including improvements to the My Page, and a setting to auto purge old and unfinished test executions (pending test runs).
-- **Inline content editing**: adds the ability to create and edit documents directly in Spira.
-Create markdown, rich text, and feature files from within Spira.
-Edit these file types and any plain text file (like txt, code, json, yaml) online and with version and workflow controls.
+- **Baselining enhancements** (SpiraTeam and SpiraPlan): improved views for seeing changes between baselines, for instance so you can see all the changes made to a specific artifact between baseline 1 and baseline 2.
+- **Customize custom fields**: accessed to more custom fields per artifact, and the ability to, within each existing grouping of fields, set the field order
+- **Improved requirement document view** (SpiraTeam and SpiraPlan): lets users customize which fields to display; edit requirement names, descriptions, and other rich text fields; display the requirement hierarchy position as an outline code (e.g. 1.2.11); improved pagination
+- **Access custom report data from external tools**: use 3rd party tools like spreadsheets and database reporting packages to query and report against all custom report tables in the application via the ODATA standard

 ## Planning
-- **Baselining enhancements**: Improved views for seeing changes between baselines, for instance so you can see how a specific test case changed from baseline 1 to baseline 2.
 - **New planning tools and visualizations**: Enhanced planning board, including being able to apply filters, additional ways to group data, and swim lanes.
-- **Improved Requirement document view**
 - **In-app shared notes and documentation**: Users can capture and edit information or notes within a product as either rich text or markdown.
 Potentially, these notes could be transposed into, for example, a list of requirements, to make bulk data entry within the application simpler.
 - **Enhanced program level management (SpiraPlan only)**: Manage risks at the program level.
 Increased variety of portfolio and enterprise widgets.
 Program level planning, releases, and roadmapping.